SiddharthJoy/DarkFire/README.md

           - Android Studio (for app building)

-          - Arduino (for IoT platform programming)
+          - Arduino (to program the IoT platform)

           - Google Firebase (for real time remote data handling)